molpopgen/fwdpp/doc/md/customdip.md

 It is often desirable to have diploid types with additional data, and __fwdpp__ easily supports this in the form of "custom" diploid types.
 Such custom types must have the same public API as [std::pair](http://en.cppreference.com/w/cpp/utility/pair).
-Once that requirement is fulfilled, the type will be compatible with the library.
+Further, the type must inherit from KTfwd::tags::custom_diploid_t.
+Once these requirements are fulfilled, the type will be compatible with the library.
+See type_traitsTest.cc for minimal examples.